 6 Months to study for the GMAT?

 Let’s tackle this oft misunderstood GMAT question: Should someone spend 6 months or more studying for the GMAT?
-That may not be the ideal study time for most people but it could be completely fine or even necessary for you.
+That may not be the goal for most people but it could be completely fine or even necessary for you.
 Why should someone spend that long on GMAT Prep?

 1. The first GMAT prep was compromised in some way.
 You had some family emergency, health issues, or the most common issue: your job was too demanding.
 Or, maybe you never quite got into the rhythm of studying as happened here: a GMAT Tutor Resigns.